tarantool/tarantool/changelogs/unreleased/gh-7294-long-reconnection-fix.md

 ## bugfix/replication

-* Fixed `box.info.replication[...].upstream` hang in "connecting" state for minutes after replica's DNS entry changes (gh-7294).
+* Fixed a bug related to `box.info.replication[...].upstream` being stuck in the "connecting" state for several minutes after a replica DNS record change (gh-7294).